 - Multiple myeloma; and

-- Non Hodgkin’s lymphoma.
+- Non-Hodgkin’s lymphoma.

 RECA: There Are 19 Specified Cancers

 RECA has a similar standard to that of the EEOICPA.
-Though, with RECA, there are only 19 cancers that are considered to be ‘specified’ medical conditions.
+However, with RECA, there are only 19 cancers that are considered to be ‘specified’ medical conditions.
 These cancers are the same as the ones listed above, with three exceptions: renal cancer, bone cancer, and male/female breast cancer, which are left out of the RECA list.

 It should be made clear that the existence of any listed cancer does not automatically mean that an applicant will be approved for benefits under either program.
 However, it does mean that the odds are higher.
 Significantly less evidence will be required to prove causation.
 Still, all RECA/EEOICPA applications must be assessed on a case-by-case basis.